IDMX225/portfolio-PauloSantos223/README.md

 You are not using Netlify CMS for this project - Netlify no longer supports their CMS.

 With that in mind, you can [watch this video](https://youtu.be/4wD00RT6d-g) to see how Kevin used Eleventy, Netlify, and Netlify CMS to create a full-featured blog site built entirely with static files.

+My Portfolio Page can be access though this link [Portfolio](https://portfolio2-paulo.netlify.app/)